Alternative Debt Solutions

 Store Card Debt

 Although there are several differences between these two options, IVAs and bankruptcy are both forms of insolvency.
-As a result, both will appear on your credit file – for six years – and your name will be entered onto the Individual Insolvency Register.
+As a result, both will appear on your credit file – for six years – and your name will be entered onto a public database called the Individual Insolvency Register.

 Furthermore, both solutions will result in debts ultimately being written off and stop communications between you and your creditors.

 Although bankruptcy and IVA are similar in some ways, there are several key differences.
 For example:

 Once bankruptcy has been declared, your home might need to be sold.
 With an IVA, this situation is less likely to occur.

 If you don’t own your home, but rent, an IVA shouldn’t affect this.
 However, some landlords include a clause in tenancy agreements stating bankruptcy will result in eviction.

 If payments need to be made, these usually last for up to three years in the case of bankruptcy and around six in the case of an IVA.

 Unless it is essential (for example, it’s needed for work) your vehicle will usually have to be sold in the event of bankruptcy.
 An IVA shouldn’t have any impact on this however.

 Although both might have some effect on your employment.
 Bankruptcy typically has more serious consequences.
 For example, solicitors and estate agents typically bar those affected from membership.